-The airasia Museum story
+The AirAsia Museum story

 Throughout the years, we have moved many times.
 From making do in Tony’s office with two desks to Subang Airport, to a dungeon-like space at KLIA, to having some of the best times of our lives at the low-cost carrier terminal (LCCT), and then, eventually, moving to our current home at RedQ, klia2.
 Things have been packed, unpacked, packed again, and filed away.
-But now, it is time to make sure that all of these memorabilia that make up the airasia story have a place to call home too.
+But now, it is time to make sure that all of these memorabilia that make up the AirAsia story have a place to call home too.

 Faizul was our first historian.
 Throughout his time here, Faizul has played many roles, from a cabin crew, to cabin crew manager, safety manager, larger-than-life emcee, and all-around company legend, Faizul was one of the first hires by Tony.
-The airasia Museum was one of his biggest projects, and he was always listening, collecting, and sharing stories.
-The digital archive was part of his vision for telling the airasia story and it was our honour to be part of it.
+The AirAsia Museum was one of his biggest projects, and he was always listening, collecting, and sharing stories.
+The digital archive was part of his vision for telling the AirAsia story and it was our honour to be part of it.

 The Beginning

-In early 2017, we began searching for project partners and eventually began working with the Malaysia Design Archive team to consolidate, digitise and build the airasia Museum.
+In early 2017, we began searching for project partners and eventually began working with the Malaysia Design Archive team to consolidate, digitise and build the AirAsia Museum.

 The junior archivists Pei Ying and Nadia, led by head archivist Ezrena Marwan, spent months patiently organising, sorting, cataloguing, and timelining 19 years of our historical records.
 It was time-consuming and painstaking work, yet a rewarding learning experience for all of us.
 Ezrena shares, ‘We find that it is important for organisations to archive their corporate history and to recognise their own memory as part of their organisational heritage and how they may have influenced the field.
 We have learned so much about the history of aviation in Malaysia and around the region.’